 A Sore Throat Is Rarely A Big Deal

-According to Dr. Posina, during the summer, allergies are a common and non-serious cause of a sore or irritated throat, especially if you're spending a lot of time outside or with the windows open.
-(Since outdoors is pretty much the only safe place to be with other people right now, that's probably a yes.)
+According to Dr. Posina, allergies are a common and non-serious cause of a sore or irritated throat, especially if you're spending a lot of time outside or with the windows open.
+(Since outdoors is pretty much the only safe place to be with people you don't live with right now, that's probably a yes.)
 Alternatively, if you're spending a lot of time inside your house — again, highly likely — your throat might be dry from your air conditioning or fans.
 Dr. Posina also points to acid reflux, eating spicy food, or drinking alcohol as possible irritants that don't need a doctor's attention.
 And if you're not getting enough water or sleep, your throat might also feel raw or uncomfortable, a temporary annoyance that can be soothed by refilling your Hydro Flask.

 That said, take your health seriously.
 "Although sore throat is a non-specific symptom for multiple conditions, it could be the only presenting symptom with some of them," she says, meaning it might be the only symptom you notice.
 So try to find a balance between being cautious and monitoring your symptoms, without giving into panic.
 "Since the world is in the midst of a COVID-19 pandemic, it’s better to assess for other symptoms and isolate, wear face masks, and discuss symptoms with [your] health care provider," she says.

 When To See A Doctor For A Sore Throat